Free Entrance Days at US National Forests

 - All 4th graders are eligible for a free annual pass via Every Kid Outdoors program

-- Free annual pass benefit runs for 4th grade school year (September 1st thru the following August 31st)
+- Free annual pass benefit runs for the 4th grade school year (September 1st thru the following August 31st)

-US National Forests in North Georgia Mountains
+US National Forest Sites in North Georgia

-These are many unique experiences you can find in the Chattahoochee and Oconee National Forests — these include some well-developed / well-known facilities and other little-known jewels that are more tucked away.
+There are many unique experiences you can find in the Chattahoochee and Oconee National Forests — these include some well-developed / well-known facilities and other little-known jewels that are more tucked away.

 The Chattahoochee-Oconee National Forests provide some of Georgia’s best outdoor recreation options and natural resources.
 These vast forests feature almost 867,000 acres stretched across 26 counties, with thousands of miles of clear-running streams and rivers, 850 miles of recreation trails, plus campgrounds, picnic areas, and more.
 Enjoy a visit for the natural scenery, long history, and unique culture.